Paid Media & Acquisition

 1. Meta for Awareness, Google for Capture

 Run brand awareness campaigns on Meta, then bid on branded terms on Google.
-Users who see your Meta ads often search your brand name—capturing that search completes the conversion journey at low CPC.
+Users who see your Meta ads often search your brand name, and capturing that search completes the conversion journey at low CPC.

 2. Google Data Informs Meta Targeting